BoboTiG/secret-santa/README.md

 ![Pepe Santa](pepe-santa.png)

-Secret Santa is a simple software used to distribute givers/receivers with optional wishes list.
+Secret Santa is a simple software used to distribute givers/receivers with optional wish list.

 Its first use case is for Santa (Noël, in France), obviously, and it can also be used at other occasions.
 Be creative!